raspberrypilearning/cd-sebento-appinv-3/en/step_5.md

 --- /hints ---

 + Fantastic!
 Now you can add new places to the app.
-Just add a `open another screen screenName` block and attach it to a `""` block.
+Just add an `open another screen screenName` block and attach it to a `""` block.
 Type in `Screen1` here, so you can get back to the home screen.

 Your `GotValue` code should look like this now: